aiven/devportal/docs/products/kafka/kafka-connect/howto/http-sink.rst

 ..
 Note::

     The Aiven Console parses the configuration file and fills the relevant UI fields.
-You can review the UI fields across the various tab and change them if necessary.
+You can review the UI fields across the various tabs and change them if necessary.
 The changes will be reflected in JSON format in the **Connector configuration** text box.

 7. After all the settings are correctly configured, click on **Create new connector**
 8. Verify the connector status under the **Connectors** tab